Thursday, June 18, 2026

 A drive to the city of Delphi nearby.
 Narrow street on a hillside.
 Small town.

 Lunch on our own.
-About 10 of us opted for the quiet looking retaurant close by called "Patriko Mas", a Greek Mediterranean Restaurant.
-Many tables were claimed for reservations, but waiters got us in and we were gratelful.
-Another profesional staff.
+About 10 of us opted for the quiet looking restaurant close by called "PATRIKO MAS", a Greek Mediterranean Restaurant.
+Many tables were claimed for reservations, but waiters got us in and we were gratelfull.
+Another professional staff.
 I could tell our surprise group addition taxed them, but all went well and we tipped graciously on our own.
 No time to tour town as we lunched longer than planned.
 We walked back to bus.

 Motor coach ride back to hotel.
 A 2 hour rest time at hotel.

 We took a walk up the only other winding road at hotel.
-Found a modern soccer field tucked into hillstide.
-Returned to hotel, not wanting to wander longer on the hillside gardrail only street.
+Found a modern soccer field tucked into hillside.
+Returned to hotel, not wanting to wander longer on the hillside guardrail only street.

 Chatted in hotel upper bar lobby with others.
 More occasional rain outdoors.
 Then back to hotel room.